cloudmesh/classes/docs/source/hw4.rst

 -------------------------------------------------------------------------------

 You need to write an Ansible role to install mongodb on your vm instance ``hw3-$USER``.
-Ansible Playbook for MongoDB installation is given in Ansible lessons.
+Ansible Playbook for MongoDB installation is given in the Ansible lessons.
 You may start from there but you need to install MongoDB on Ubuntu 15.10 at this time.
-Systemd is a main init system in Ubuntu 15.10 and you need to place a service file using an Ansible module.
+Systemd is a main init system in Ubuntu 15.10 and you need to locate a service file using Ansible modules.
 Certain conditions should be met in your submission, see the requirements below:

 * create a new Ansible role where
    - ``mongodb`` is a role name